John Lymington

+Early life

 Chance was educated in a private school in London, and subsequently attended a technical college with the intention of becoming a civil engineer, an ambition which he left behind to become a quantity surveyor.
 By the age of 21, he decided to give up this job and began to work full-time as a writer.

+Military service

-During his career with the RAF, which began in the summer of 1940, he became a flying instructor at South Cerney, Long Newnton and Bibury airfields in the Cotswolds.
+During Lymington's career with the Royal Air Force, which began in the summer of 1940, he became a flying instructor at South Cerney, Long Newnton and Bibury airfields in the Cotswolds.
 The three airfields were administrated under the Cerney office.
+In this role, he applied his experience of flying from as early as 1928.
+In November 1943, Chance was given indefinite leave, and was invalided out with the permanent rank of flight lieutenant on 8 February 1944.
+He wrote about this time in his autobiography, Yellow Belly, published by Robert Hale in 1959.

+Personal life

-In this role, he applied experience of flying, from as early as 1928.
-In 1943 he met his wife-to-be, Shirley Savill, at the time serving as a section officer in the WAAF (Women's Auxiliary Air Force).
+In 1943, Lymington met his wife-to-be, Shirley Savill, at the time serving as a section officer in the WAAF (Women's Auxiliary Air Force).
 They married on 22 July.
-In November of that year, Chance was given indefinite leave, and was invalided out with the permanent rank of flight lieutenant on 8 February 1944.
-He wrote about this time in his autobiography, Yellow Belly, published by Robert Hale in 1959.
-After the war, he moved to Hampshire with his wife, where their three sons were born.
+After the war, they moved to Hampshire, where their three sons were born.
 The family moved to the Isle of Wight in 1956, to take up management of a pub.